 New Zealand Truth had been running a campaign in its columns about the failure of the prison system to keep inmates behind bars and consequently the high costs incurred by the public purse when police were diverted to pursue escaped convicts.
 After the sentencing Truth said: “…it’s just as well that some observation has been made from the Bench on the matter of the frequent escapes from imprisonment, especially in the Auckland prison district.
 Of late these have been all too common an occurrence”.

 Charles Wahle and Samuel Rattray may have chosen an inopportune time to escape… and, perhaps, were more harshly penalised for it.
 But their daring, to attempt an escape from custody on Rangitoto Island, must be acknowledged.

 When Charles William Wahle was released from jail, having served his additional sentence of 2 years for escaping from custody on Rangitoto Island, he re-offended in the Manawatu and Taranaki Districts.
 He faced multiple charges of breaking and entering, theft and fraud – and one of escaping from the Opunake Police lock-up.
 The Judge gave him a lengthy jail sentence and declared he was “An Habitual Criminal”.

-Construction of roads on Rangitoto Island was completed in the early 1930s.
+Construction of roads on Rangitoto Island, mostly by prisoners, was completed in the early 1930s.
 In 1931 members of the Rangitoto Island Domain Board made an inspection of the project, travelling from Rangitoto Wharf to the summit road then across to Islington Bay and return to the Wharf, some 14 miles (22.5kms) .

 Procession of dignitaries inspecting Rangitoto’s new roads 1931